Skip to main content

 That said, there should also be dedicated janitorial, construction, and repair teams that you have set up at your church.
 There should be staff who clean the facilities every day and week, and keep plumbers, electricians, painters, security, and the like on call so you can contact them at a moment’s notice for emergencies.

-Volunteers can help with church property management, but be sure to have your church staff members ready to tackle mopping, sweeping, and restocking anytime it’s necessary.
+The church volunteers you manage can help with property care, but be sure to have your staff members ready to tackle mopping, sweeping, and restocking when necessary.

 There is so much to consider when it comes to church property management that it can be quite overwhelming to tackle.